LeisureLink/wireup/README.md

 # How

-There are three parts to using `wireup` effectively:
+There are four parts to using `wireup` effectively:

 * Understand it, then,
 * determine your strategy,